XYUnknown/Shoggoth/README.md

 Here are some general information about this artifact:
 - Isabelle/HOL version: 2022.
 This artifact is also compatible with Isabelle/HOL 2023.
 - There is no incomplete proof in this artifact.
 - Running Isabelle/HOL proofs consumes a lot of memory.
 The author's machine is a MacBook pro with 32GB memory and 2.4 GHz 8-Core Intel Core i9 processor.
-When running these proofs on a MacBook pro with 8GB memory, some of them can take >1 min to finish.
+When running these proofs on a MacBook pro with 8GB memory, some of them can take >1 minute to finish.

 ## List of claims
 - `CCPO.thy` contains: